Raymond III, Count of Tripoli: Hattin and its consequences

 The rest of the crusader army was annihilated; Raymond's many Tripolitan vassals—Plivain of Botrun, Hugh II Embriaco and Melioret of Maraqiyya—were captured.
-The towns of the kingdom, left nearly defenceless, could not resist, and Saladin captured almost all of them over the following month.
-Eschiva of Bures surrendered Tiberias to Saladin, and joined Raymond in Tyre.
+The towns of the kingdom, left nearly defenseless, could not resist, and Saladin captured almost all of them over the following month.
+Eschiva of Bures surrendered Tiberias to Saladin and joined Raymond in Tyre.
 After Saladin occupied Beirut on 6 August, Raymond fled to Tripoli because he thought that Saladin could easily capture Tyre.
 His old allies, Balian of Ibelin and Raynald of Sidon, soon joined him.

 Raymond fell seriously ill in Tripoli.
-Baha ad-Din ibn Shaddad recorded that he had pleurisy.
+The contemporaneous chronicler Baha ad-Din ibn Shaddad recorded that he had pleurisy.
 Other sources—Ernoul, the Estoire de Eracles and Abu'l-Fida—emphasized that Raymond's sorrow for the crusaders' catastrophic defeat at Hattin caused his illness.
 The childless Raymond willed the County of Tripoli to the eldest son of Bohemond III of Antioch, Raymond, who was his godson.
 Although the contemporaneous Ralph of Diceto recorded that Raymond died fifteen days after the fall of Jerusalem, on 17 October 1187, Lewis proposes that Raymond probably died in September.

 Legacy

 William of Tyre, who held Raymond in high regard, described him as a man with "much foresight" in politics and warfare.
-His praise was tempered with criticism, and he called Raymond's 1179 escape from the battlefield at Marjayoun "disgraceful".
-Although William (who was made chancellor and archbishop during Raymond's first regency) cannot be regarded as a neutral observer, his chronicle strongly influenced the works of Steven Runciman, Marshall Baldwin and other 20th-century historians.
+His praise was tempered with criticism, and he called Raymond's 1179 escape from the battlefield at Marj Ayyun "disgraceful".
+Although William (who was made chancellor and archbishop during Raymond's first regency) cannot be regarded as a neutral observer, his chronicle strongly influenced the works of Runciman, Baldwin and other 20th-century historians.
 According to Baldwin, William's account of Raymond's political and military talents should be regarded "more a statement of fact than an expression of opinion".
 Lewis refutes Raymond's positive assessment, saying that his "career reads as a veritable litany of inconsequential, misguided, or downright disastrous endeavours".
 Barber emphasizes that Raymond's "actions were usually driven by his own personal ambitions and needs".

 Contemporary Muslim authors described Raymond as an intelligent, astute politician.
-Ali ibn al-Athir wrote that the crusaders "had nobody more influential than him, none braver and none more excellent in councel".
-Al-Athir emphasized Raymond's bad reputation among the Muslims, saying that Raymond was "the devil among the Franks and the most unyieldingly hostile to the Muslims".
-Abu Shama also regarded Raymond as one of the principal enemies of the Muslim world, and urged Saladin to capture (and kill) him and Raynald of Châtillon.
+Ibn al-Athir wrote that the crusaders "had nobody more influential than him, none braver and none more excellent in counsel".
+Ibn al-Athir emphasized Raymond's bad reputation among the Muslims, saying that Raymond was "the devil among the Franks and the most unyieldingly hostile to the Muslims".
+The 13th-century Arab historian Abu Shama records that some Muslims also regarded Raymond as one of the principal enemies of the Muslim world, and urged Saladin to capture (and kill) him and Raynald of Châtillon.